amaargiru/amaargiru/README.md

-Hello, my name's Mihail Emelyanov, I'm a programmer and an electronics engineer.
-I specialize in backend and desktop software development with Python and C#, as well as development of telecommunications & microprocessor systems.
-There are my public repositories:
+Hello, my name's Mihail Emelyanov, I am a programmer and an electronics engineer.
+My principal languages are Python, C# and SQL, I've also done commercial work in C, Java and assembler.
+I specialize in backend and desktop software development, as well as development of telecommunication & microprocessor systems.